huggingface/transformers/docs/source/parallelism.md

 ## Which Strategy To Use When

-Here is a very rough outlook at which parallelism strategy to use when.
-The first on the list is typically faster.
+Here is a very rough outline at which parallelism strategy to use when.
+The first on each list is typically faster.

 **⇨ Single GPU**